HiteSit/PyMol_Fitter/README.md

 ### 2. Install the PyMOL Plugin

 1. Install the required Python packages for the client:

+    > A helpful tip to simplify the installation of these lightweight dependencies is to download PyMOL3 and install the dependencies using the PyMOL2 prompt.
+Where can you find it?
+If you have PyMOL3, you can simply search for it in the Start Menu.

     ```bash
     pip install requests pathlib